Detroit Casinos Report $106.9M Revenue for August

 "Our oversight helps ensure that patrons have a fair and responsible experience, while Michigan residents continue to see the economic value generated by casino revenues."

-Michigan is also one of only a handful of states to have a regulated online casino market.
+Michigan is also one of only a handful of states with a regulated online casino market.

-The state has more than a dozen licensed online casinos, generating more than $200m in monthly revenue.
+The state has over a dozen licensed online casinos, generating over $200M monthly revenue.